NEWSMAKER-Berlusconi's last throw of the dice in Italy election

 However, most pollsters think Berlusconi still lags Bersani

-and that in the last few days of the campaign the center left
+and that in the last few days of the campaign the centre left

 may in fact be increasing a gap which stood at around 5